The Chief End of Man

 Several texts recommend meeting with God in the morning (Psa.
 5:3; 88:13; 143:8).
 Others speak of devotional prayer three times a day (Psa.
 55:17; Dan.
 6:10).
 It is probably fair to say that most Christians throughout history have had their devotions in the morning, using them as spiritual preparation for all the day's duties and challenges.
 Many great warriors for God—such as John Wesley and Hudson Taylor—routinely got up early, hours before other people awoke, so that they might have a season of prayer without distractions.
 No doubt each was moved by a sense of responsibility to intercede for the thousands of people under his care.

 Besides having devotions in the morning, many Christians pray before going to bed, and many also have devotional times with spouse or family during the day.
 In our family, we have always had personal devotions in the morning and family devotions in the evening.
-When our children lived at home, devotions at about 8:00 were the closing event in their day.
+When our children lived at home, devotions near 8:00 were the closing event in their day.
 Now my wife and I have them about 9:30.

 Length of Devotions